Sunday, 23 August 2026The Press BoxSign in

 Why bother getting published

 Wanting to be published isn’t vanity.
-A byline on a real publication is searchable, permanent, edited, and read by actual strangers — which is the difference between writing and being a writer.
+A byline on a real publication is searchable, permanent, edited, and read by actual strangers, which is the difference between writing and being a writer.

-In an age where every other piece of online content is AI-generated, generic, or trying to sell you something, what people remember is the writer who actually said something.
+What people remember is the writer who actually said something.
 The one whose name they looked up.
 The one whose voice they recognised.

 The Press Box is the place where that starts.